 2.1.2 “Aeronautical Mobile Satellite Service” means a mobile satellite service in which mobile earth stations are located on board aircraft.

-2.1.3 “Aircraft Radio License (License)” means a license given to an aircraft by the TRA to permit the operation of all radio equipment on the aircraft necessary for communication, navigation and surveillance purposes.
+2.1.3 “Aircraft Radio License” or “License” means a license given to an aircraft by the TRA to permit the operation of all radio equipment on the aircraft necessary for communication, navigation and surveillance purposes.

 2.1.4 “Applicant” means any Person who has applied for a License or an Authorization in accordance with the Telecom Law or other Regulatory Instruments issued by the Authority.